-The winter 2017 radon-in-water (RIW) survey carried out over Lazy Edward Bay was designed to be an extension of the 2014 radon-in-soil and 2016 radon-in-water programs to test along the conductive corridor of the Bay Trend further to the northeast.
-The 2017 reconnaissance-scale survey covered a 2,200 by 850 metre area of Lazy Edward Bay.
-Nine full grid lines and three extended grid lines were spaced at 200 metres with stations spaced 25 metres apart.
+An additional follow up radon-in-water sampling program by RadonEx Ltd. was completed in February 2017.
+The winter 2017 radon-in-water (RIW) survey was designed to be an extension of the 2014 radon-in-soil and 2016 radon-in-water programs to test along the conductive corridor of the Bay Trend further to the northeast.
+The 2017 reconnaissance-scale survey covered a 2,200 by 850 metre area of Lazy Edward Bay and consisted of 339 radon-in-water (RIW) samples collected on nine full grid lines and three extended grid lines spaced at 200 metres with stations spaced 25 metres apart.
 The 2017 survey results indicated four anomalous one-point samples above 50 pCi/L including two high anomalies that are above 140 pCi/L. The anomalous samples appear to lie along a northeast-striking linear trend and are roughly coincident with historical EM conductors collected from ground-based and airborne surveys in the area.

-On January 17, 2018, the Company announced exploration plans for Lazy Edward Bay.
-A low-level, airborne radiometric and magnetic survey of approximately 4,000 line kilometres was carried out by Special Projects Inc. ("SPI") of Calgary, AB.
-This airborne system is effective in the detection of radioactive boulders in the shallow subsurface that may not have been located by historical ground prospecting.
+On January 17, 2018, the Company announced a low-level, airborne radiometric and magnetic survey of approximately 4,000 line kilometres to be carried out by Special Projects Inc. ("SPI") of Calgary, AB.
+This airborne system is effective in the detection of radioactive boulders in the shallow sub-surface that may not have been located by historical ground prospecting.
 The SPI survey method successfully detected responses from buried, high-grade uraniferous boulders at Patterson Lake in 2009, which provided an important vector to the discovery of the mineralized PLG-3B conductor at the Triple R deposit in November 2012.
 The Company announced that the low-level, airborne radiometric and magnetic survey was underway on June 4, 2018.
-Results from the SPI survey are being integrated into ALX's existing exploration dataset for Lazy Edward Bay.
+Results from the SPI survey were integrated into ALX's existing exploration dataset for Lazy Edward Bay.